This fellowship works with these departments and clinics:

 Our 1-year pediatric optometry fellowship provides a multi-specialty, high volume, progressive learning environment involving pediatric eye care.
 Fellows will become proficient in all aspects of pediatric optometry including primary care, contact lenses, disorders of binocular vision and diagnosis and medical treatment of common visual system diseases in infants and children.

 Due to the nature of the setting of this fellowship, training includes working with pediatric optometrists, pediatric ophthalmologists, vision center students, residents, fellows and vision science staff.
-The Akron Children’s Hospital Fellowship program will accept one fellow per academic year in collaboration with The Ohio State University College of Optometry.
+The Akron Children’s Fellowship program will accept one fellow per academic year in collaboration with The Ohio State University College of Optometry.

-Akron Children’s Hospital is a pediatric tertiary health care provider servicing a large portion of Northeast Ohio including the Akron and surrounding area as well as Mahoning Valley to the east.
+Akron Children’s is a pediatric tertiary health care provider servicing a large portion of Northeast Ohio including the Akron and surrounding area as well as Mahoning Valley to the east.
 The hospital serves many children not only with eye and visual system diseases, but also numerous multi-system anomalies that require ocular attention as part of the comprehensive care provided to these patients.
 Fellows will have the opportunity to interact with professionals and patients from urban, suburban, and rural settings in a high-volume, fast-paced setting during their time at the hospital.

 The fellow will refine, enhance and have new skills introduced to them related to the provision of eye and vision care in the pediatric population.
 Daily clinical experience will help to strengthen the fellow's expertise in the diagnosis and management of vision problems in pediatric patients as well as expand the fellow's knowledge of binocular and neuro-developmental vision problems.
 As an active contact lens practice the fellow will have the opportunity to participate in contact lens fittings and follow-up care for a variety of different contact lens care needs.

 Educational activities occur regularly and include, but are not limited to, pediatric optometry and ophthalmology lectures, grand rounds and journal clubs.
-The fellow will prepare a case report of publishable quality during their time at Akron Children’s Hospital.
+The fellow will prepare a case report of publishable quality during their time at Akron Children’s.
 In addition, the fellow will prepare and present one poster at the annual EastWest Eye Conference.

 Our program is partnered with the Ohio State University Optometry Program.